Take the quiz

 Patient holding Impress clear aligners

-Impress clear orthodontics: An alternative to ceramic braces
+Clear aligner options: an alternative to ceramic braces

-Clear aligners are much more aesthetically pleasing than ceramic orthodontic braces.
-They are completely invisible and are made of a non-yellowing, non-staining material.
+Aligner appearance: They are completely invisible and are made of a non-yellowing, non-staining material.

 Come in and learn more about our pricing with absolutely no obligation.
-We’ll be waiting for you at your nearest Impress clinic!
+We’ll be waiting for you at your nearest Impress clinic

 Share Article